 What is an Interest Free Credit Card?

-If you want to pay less for the cost of borrowing, you could try searching out an credit card deal.
-But beware, not all credit cards are created equal, nor are they available to everyone.
+If you want to pay less for the cost of borrowing, you could try searching out an interest free credit card deal.
+But beware, not all interest free credit cards are created equal, nor are they available to everyone.

 With some cards geared towards spending and others set up to save you cash on existing debts, if you’re interested in getting the best out of paying the least, you should seek out some knowledge to help you in your quest.
 Step inside the cave of enlightenment, where we will unravel the intricacies and illuminate the benefits and potential pitfalls of credit cards that are ‘interest free’.